Why Create Sitemaps and Wireframes Before the Visual Design?

 – Brian Tracy

-By planning ahead for your website design, your team will have the opportunity to think about the overall goals of the website.
-Planning ahead allows you to align the design with your digital marketing strategy.
-For example, it enables you to base CTA placement on web traffic data, design the website with your ideal customers in mind, and make other important decisions that will ultimately increase your ROI.
+By planning ahead for your website design, with the guidance of a website design company, your team will have the opportunity to think more deeply about the overall goals of the website, and gain consensus from your team of stakeholders before getting excited about visuals.
+Critically, planning ahead allows you to align the structure more closely with your digital marketing strategy.
+For example, it enables you to create a content strategy and navigational structure based that’s informed by SEO and user needs, thoughtful CTA placement, and make other important decisions that will ultimately increase your ROI.

 Many tools and resources are useful for planning your website design.
 We’ll explain how to use two: the sitemap and the wireframe.